Note: you are currently viewing documentation for a beta or an older version of Varjo

 The Varjo XR plugin is now enabled in your project.
 You can modify the plugin settings in the Project Settings dialog under the XR Plug-in Management tab and Varjo.

 See Rendering Settings for a detailed description of the available settings.

-To enable HMD tracking for the camera, select Game Object > XR > Convert Main Camera To XR Rig from the Unity main menu.
+If there is only one Camera in the Scene, the Camera is tagged as the Main Camera, and it’s at the root of the hierarchy, you can enable HMD tracking simply by selecting Game Object > XR > Convert Main Camera To XR Rig from the Unity main menu.